wesbos/es6-articles/39 - Getting Started with ESLint.md

 }
 ```

-Since we're writing json here, you must use double quotes for your keys For the sake of this example, we're only going to use ES6 and browser.
+Since we're writing json here, you must use double quotes for your keys.
+For the sake of this example, we're only going to use ES6 and browser.

-However, you can always go to the [ESLint.org's documentation and check out the possible rules](http://eslint.org/docs/rules),as well as if you check out [Configuring ESLint](http://eslint.org/docs/user-guide/configuring), you're going to see a list of all of the possible environments.
+However, you can always go to the [ESLint.org's documentation and check out the possible rules](http://eslint.org/docs/rules).
+If you check out [Configuring ESLint](http://eslint.org/docs/user-guide/configuring), you're also going to see a list of all of the possible environments.

 Now, I've set the environment ES6 to be true, and now we should be able to run ESLint on our file.